ssoready/SSOReady-public-handbook/static/README.md

 [Ulysse Carion](https://www.linkedin.com/in/ucarion/)
 I'm a software engineer that unironically loves enterprise software and integrations.
 Formerly of Segment and Gem, I built Segment's permissions and identity resolution system.
 I was Editor of [IETF RFC 8927](https://www.rfc-editor.org/rfc/rfc8927.html).

-We're based in San Francisco.
+We're based in San Francisco, where we have an office in FiDi.

 ## Our aspirations

 We maintain a few simple and related aspirations for SSOReady:

 1. **Build extraordinary products:** we don't like to build *good* products.
 We want people to *love* our products, to *demand* that their friends try our products.
-To get there, we need to obsess over the craftsmanship of our core products, yes, but also fuss over ancillary customer experiences like onboarding, product marketing, and support.
+To get there, we need to obsess over the craftsmanship of our core products, yes, but also fuss over related customer experiences like onboarding, documentation, and support.

-2. **Build a valuable business:** we operate a commercial enterprise with external investors to whom we owe returns on capital.
-We have to build a valuable business.
-In this context, our business's value depends solely on the present value of its cash flow.
-We maximize our value by growing the business quickly and efficiently.
+2. **Build a valuable business:** we operate a commercial enterprise.
+We have investors for whom we steward capital and on whose behalf we're obliged to build a valuable business.
+In this context, *valuable* has a very specific meaning.
+Our business's *value* here amounts to nothing more and nothing less than the summed present value of its future cash flow.
+Our business's value basically depends on three variables: how big it is, how efficient it is, and how quickly it's growing.
+Given we want to build a valuable company, we have to make it big, efficient, and fast-growing.

 3. **Build an organization we're proud of:** we all spend a lot of time at work.
 Our business should treat people well and feel like a fun, engaging place to work.
 Anything else just isn't worth it.